How do I build a winning business?

 Playing in a Market Segment that is Profitable with Growing Demand

-It must be easier to grow a business where the products or services that you offer can be sold for an above average gross margin.
-Business isn’t fun when there is no money to pay the bills and creditors at month end.
-So, one of the first steps in building a winning business must be the ability to run the business with a positive bank balance and monthly cash-flow.
+It is easier to grow a business where the products or services that you offer can be sold for an above average gross margin.
+Business isn’t fun when there is no money to pay the bills and creditors at month-end.

 A winning business understands their market place and financially successful entrepreneurs share an overriding desire to be good at what they do.
 Standing out from the crowd and being clear about their unique Customer Value Proposition (CVP) helps highlight the perceived level of uniqueness and value that the business is offering.